google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 • inside a picture frame that you have decorated

-• on a book or album cover
+• on a note book or album cover

 • on a scrapbook layout to enhance a special page